miensol/miensol.github.io/_posts/2018-03-11-deploy-lambda-with-cloudformation.md

 image: /images/lambda/lambda.png
 ---

-Serverless deployments popular these days.
+Serverless deployments are popular these days.
 With minimal cost you can have your own code wait and respond to various events.
 AWS Lambda, Azure Functions are just 2 examples of serverless oferring from the biggest cloud providers.
 For a long time I thought about them only in the context of ad-hoc setups not suitable for long term development.
-This was until I found out that you can, with little effort, version and deploy the serverless API just as the traditional backends.
-In this post I am going to show how to deploy AWS Lambda functions with the help of the tool we've created at [Bright Inventions](https://brightinventions.pl/) called [cloudform](https://github.com/bright/cloudform).
+This was until I found out that you can, with little effort, version and deploy the serverless API just as traditional backends.
+In this post I am going to show how to deploy AWS Lambda functions with the help of the tool [Adam](https://adambar.pl/) created at [Bright Inventions](https://brightinventions.pl/) called [cloudform](https://github.com/bright/cloudform).

 ![Lambda function](/images/lambda/lambda.png)